Rottweiler Dog Breed

 Learn About the Friendly and Fierce Rottweiler Dog Breed

-This great YouTube video shows you exactly why the Rottweiler is so enduringly popular – and also why the Rottweiler is not always the right choice of dog breed for every family.
+This great YouTube video shows you exactly why the Rottweiler is so enduringly popular and why the Rottweiler is not always the right choice of dog breed for every family.

-It is very important to research your local laws and insurance guidelines before choosing to bring a Rottweiler into your life for this exact reason.
+Researching your local laws and insurance guidelines before bringing a Rottweiler into your life for this exact reason is essential.
 Doing your research can prevent a painful relinquishment and rehome for your dog and you.

 Rottweiler Dog Breed Overview